 The legislation, provided it receives enough co-sponsors, passes both chambers, and is signed into law by the president, should serve to draw greater attention to this historically significant location.
 More people will be enabled to learn about the important legacy in art and coinage of Augustus Saint-Gaudens, which are an essential part of America’s artistic and cultural heritage.

 Winged Liberty High Relief Commemoratives

-ModernCoinMart is currently selling a High Relief Proof Saint-Gaudens Winged Liberty commemorative that is based on the original design for Saint-Gauden’s famous Double Eagle.
+ModernCoinMart previously sold High Relief Proof Saint-Gaudens Winged Liberty commemorative that is based on the original design for Saint-Gauden’s famous Double Eagle.
 In this first design, Liberty is depicted with wings and a Native American headdress based on the sketches and unfinished plaster models he left behind.
 ModernCoinMart (MCM) has worked closely with both the Saint-Gauden’s Historic Site and with famous 12th Chief Engravor of the U.S. Mint John Mercanti to finish the plaster models.
 With this finished model, we were able to Mint stunning silver and gold versions of this coin that never was!
 These commemoratives were struck by the renowned British Royal Mint through a private contract, assuring exceptional quality on the finished product.